1965–66 Aston Villa F.C. season

 The 1965–66 English football season was Aston Villa's 66th season in the Football League, this season playing in the Football League First Division.
 Villa finished 16th, below Arsenal and Newcastle United and just above Sheffield Wednesday and Nottingham Forest.

+There were debuts for Willie Hamilton (49) and Tony Scott (50).

 Football League First Division

 Diary of the season

 4 Sep 1965: Villa, bottom of the table with a single point, pick up their first win, 0–2 away to Blackburn.

 19 Mar 1966: Tony Hateley scores four second-half goals as Villa came from 5–1 down to draw 5–5 with Tottenham Hotspur.

 9 May 1966: Villa are trounced 1–6 away to Manchester United.